-The investor possesses means of support independent of the enterprise.
+The investor possesses means of financial support independent of the enterprise.

 It may benefit applicants for an E-2 visa to demonstrate that their investments will result in the creation of jobs within the United States.

-Ordinarily, the investment will be made by the E-2 applicant.
-There may, however, be circumstances in which an E-2 visa will be issued to an employee of a foreign company that qualifies as a treaty investor, provided the employee comes the United States in an executive or supervisory capacity to direct the enterprise or possess a specialized skill required by the enterprise.
+In most cases, the qualifying investment will be made by the E-2 applicant.
+In some circumstances an E-2 visa may be issued to an employee of a foreign company that qualifies as a treaty investor, provided the employee comes the United States in an executive or supervisory capacity to direct the enterprise or possess a specialized skill required by the enterprise.

-An E-2 visa is issue for a two year period, and is renewable for an indefinite period as long as the visa holder continues in the same capacity with the business, and the business is actively engaged in trade or services.
+An E-2 visa is initially issued for a two to five year period.
+The visa is renewable for an indefinite period of time in two year increments, as long as the visa holder continues in the same capacity with the business and the business is actively engaged in trade or services.

 The spouse and unmarried minor children of an E-2 visa holder will also qualify for E-2 visas.
-These visas, however, will not automatically grant the spouse and children the right to work in the United States.
+These visas allow a dependent spouse and children to enter the United States, but do not automatically grant the spouse and children the right to work in the United States.